albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

 }
 ```

-**DISCLAIMER**: to simulate a real life scenario server sends the client a new detection at every request received. <br/>
+**DISCLAIMER**: to simulate a real life scenario, server sends the client a new detection at every request received. <br/>
-**In an effective scenario, server will sends/makes available detections in real time as soon as they are identified**
+**In an effective scenario, server will makes available detections in real time as soon as they are identified**

 So, we let the client define the polling time to check server for new data.
 *Actually every 5 seconds*

 ### Server HTTP

-Made with Python and default libraries:
+Made in Python and default libraries:
 ```python
 import json #to parse/stringify JSON from http.server import BaseHTTPRequestHandler, HTTPServer # HTTP server